 According to MediaPRO’s Information Security Awareness Survey, seven in 10 employees lack the awareness to stop preventable cybersecurity incidents, according to the second-annual State of Privacy and Security Awareness Report, released this week by MediaPro.

 For the second year in a row, the average survey respondent achieved a “Novice” score, showing the average survey respondent is dangerously close to one wrong decision or mistake leading to a security or privacy incident.

-MediaPro, recognized by Gartner as a Leader in the Magic Quadrant for Security Awareness Training Vendors for the past three years, once again surveyed more than 1,000 employees across the U.S. to quantify the state of privacy and security awareness in 2017.
+MediaPro, recognized by Gartner as a Leader in the Magic Quadrant for Security Awareness Training Vendors for the past three years, Information Security Awareness Survey surveyed more than 1,000 employees across the U.S. to quantify the state of privacy and security awareness in 2017.